Xu Yinsheng

-Xu Yinsheng (徐寅生 (Hsü Yin-sheng); born 12 May 1938 in Shanghai) is a male former table tennis player from China.
+Xu Yinsheng (徐寅生 (Hsü Yin-sheng); born 12 May 1938) is a male former table tennis player from China.
+He was born in Shanghai.

 Table tennis career

-From 1959 to 1965 he won seven medals in singles, doubles, and team events in the World Table Tennis Championships.
+From 1959 to 1965, he won seven medals in singles, doubles, and team events in the World Table Tennis Championships.

 His seven World Championship medals included four gold medals; three in the team event and one in the doubles with Zhuang Zedong at the 1965 World Table Tennis Championships.
 He was the coach of the national team in Nagoya 1971 World Championship.

 Professional achievements

 He was president of the International Table Tennis Federation from 1995, following the sudden death of Sven-Olof Hammarlund, till 1999, when he was succeeded by the Canadian Adham Sharara.

 He has been inducted in the ITTF Hall of Fame in 2010.

 Other significance

 On the eve of the Cultural Revolution, Xu's advice for playing ping pong was viewed as informative also in the context of commerce, and as endorsed by People's Daily, it was promoted as relevant inspiration for retail workers.